exercism/elm/exercises/practice/allergies/.approaches/bitwise-and-list/content.md

 ## In this approach

-This approach implicitly uses the index of an item in a list to represent the bit position for the allergy score.
+This approach implicitly uses the index of an item in a list to represent the bit position (minus one) for the allergy score.

 [`List.indexedMap`][list-indexed-map] is used to map the list and provide the index of each item, it retains the `Allergy` and adds the bit mask in a tuple.
 [`List.filter`][list-filter] then filters out any `Allergy` in the list where the bit mask doesn't match the score using [`Bitwise.and`][bitwise-and].